Boston is one of the most-visited cities in America, and people from around the world flock here during the summer months.

-Sam Adams Brewery offers free tours of its brewery.
-Sam Adams is a major brewer in Boston, and is drunk widely and frequently by the locals.
-Tours occur mid-afternoon and depart every 45 minutes.
+Sam Adams, a major Boston brewery, offers free tours.
+They occur midafternoon and depart every 45 minutes.
 You get a few free samples along the way, too.
-If you are not over 21, don’t worry – you can still go, but you just can’t drink.
+If you’re not over 21, don’t worry—you can still go, you just can’t drink.

 Visit the Arnold Arboretum in Jamaica Plain

 Over 260 acres of free public space is open here from sunrise to sunset.
 There are running trails, gardens, open lawns, and tons of flowers from all over the world.
 Relax among the plants and take a step back from the fast pace of the city.
 This place is much quieter than the Public Gardens and offers a bit more variety in plant life.
 They also have a great Bonsai tree collection.